openml/openml-python/doc/progress.rst

 * FIX #873: Fixes an issue which resulted in incorrect URLs when printing OpenML objects after switching the server
+* FIX #885: Logger no longer registered by default.
+Added utility functions to easily register logging to console and file.
 * MAINT #767: Source distribution installation is now unit-tested.
 * MAINT #865: OpenML no longer bundles test files in the source distribution.